Configuration settings for cherryEPG can be divided in two categories.

 cherryTool.
 You can get an overview of all functionalities by running

 lists all command line options.

 Our experience from multiple DVB cable, terrestrial or satellite networks is, that most administrators are organizing their systems in a spreadsheet.
-There they define channel name, service_id, network_id, transport_stream_id, which channel are on which carrier etc. When configuring devices in their head-end they have to copy or re-type those data to these device.
+There they define service name, service_id, network_id, transport_stream_id, which service are on which carrier etc. When configuring devices in their head-end they have to copy or re-type those data to these device.
 In practice this is very time consuming and fault sensitive.
 How many times it happens that a typo caused incorrect operation of the system.

 In cherryEPG we decided for a different approach.
 We take this spreadsheet data file and extract the required properties.
 To be able to extract information from a spreadsheet file the data must be organized in a specific predefined structure.

 Customize the sample scheme to your needs and upload the file to the cherryepg user home directory

 You can also use the webinterface to upload and activate your scheme.
 You can read more here

 This can be done with any SCP/SFTP tool.